AdobeDocs/journey-optimizer.nl-NL/help/using/integrations/content-integrations.md

 <!--
 ### Templates

 With Adobe Journey Optimizer, you can create custom-tailored messages through Adobe Experience Manager sites.
 Start by designing your templates using Adobe Experience Manager's content sources, then send them to Adobe Journey Optimizer.
-Once shared, these templates can be accessed in Adobe Journey Optimizer's email designer, simplifying the process of crafting and sending messages to your desired audience.
+Once shared, these templates can be accessed in Adobe Journey Optimizer's Email Designer, simplifying the process of crafting and sending messages to your desired audience.

 Learn more about [Journey Optimizer + Adobe Experience Manager templates](../integrations/aem-templates.md).-->